cocotone/voicevox_juce/README.md

 ## License

-This project is licensed under [LICENSE].
+This project is licensed under [LICENSE](LICENSE).
 Please see the LICENSE file for more details.

 ## Attention Regarding Licenses